perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 * System under test
 * Workload
 * Test environment
-* Grafana: select Grafana instance than
+* Grafana: select Grafana instance
 * Dashboard label: Select dashboard to select metric from
 * Panel: Select [panel](https://grafana.com/docs/grafana/latest/features/panels/panels/).
 Currently only [graph panels](https://grafana.com/docs/grafana/latest/features/panels/graph/) can be used as key metric.
 * Exclude ramp up time when evaluating test run: When this option is checked the configured `rampUpTime` will be excluded from evaluation data.